ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.3 Financial Planning and Reporting Policies.md

   b.
 Procedures:

    i.
-The Finance Manager is responsible for producing the
+The outside accountant is responsible for producing the
             following year-to-date reports within 30 days of the end of each month: P&L, Balance Sheet, P&L by Job, and P&L by Class.